 orFALSE

-(the default); this argument is strict, so 1 or 0 are not accepted (in contrast with some of the other logical inputs considered by this function), and moreover, anything other thanTRUE
+; this argument is strict, so 1 or 0 are not accepted (in contrast with predictor variables expecting logical input), and moreover, anything other thanTRUE

 will be treated asFALSE